Video Game: IL-2 Sturmovik

 - Fan-made mods add 1950s-era jet planes, armed with Mk 7 and Mk 21 freefall nuclear bombs.
 Surprisingly, they're less bulky than some of the conventional explosives.

 - Color-Coded Armies/Colour-Coded for Your Convenience: Axis planes are always blue and Allied planes always red on the map and dogfighting HUD.
 The basic colour designation never changes, regardless of which faction you're playing for.
+This can get very confusing at times.
+Flying as a pilot in the Pacific theatre and trying to remember that Red contacts are Allies, and blue contacts are Japanese planes, takes some getting used to after being conditioned to associate the US Pacific Air Force with blue planes, and Japan with its token red sun flag.

 - Coming In Hot: The higher the realism settings, the higher the chance of returning to base with a barely flyable machine (or not returning at all).
 The game's manual even advises the player to drop any remaining bomb, rocket or fueltank payloads before attempting an emergency landing.
 If the bottom of your fuselage is seriously damaged, chances are that your undercarriage will literally fall to pieces once you try to deploy it for landing.
 With a bit of luck, you can still land though - gliding slowly downward and skidding a bumpy ride on the fuselage.
 Of course, if you don't feel that skilled, you can always just bail out with a parachute.